Martial Development

 ~ From “Unskilled and Unaware” by Justin Kruger and David Dunning

 Learning a martial art is inevitably a process of trial and error.
-So, to some degree, we are all inventors of our own unique style of martial arts.
+To a limited degree, we are all inventors of our own unique style of martial arts.

 Master Rex